nokxs/PropertyBot/PropertyBot.ZVG/README.md

 ### PROVIDER_ZVG_STATE_ID

 The state in germany, which shall be crawled.
-Accepts only a single integer.
+Accepts only a single integer. *Example: 4*

 The values to use can be found [here](https://www.zvg.com/appl/infomail.prg?act=getForm&dhxr1597057849986=1).